Workplace Violence Robbery Homicide at Late-Night Restaurants

-Good workplace violence robbery deterrence procedures should make it clear that large amounts of money were not readily available to anyone, including the manager.
+Workplace violence robbery deterrence procedures should make it clear that large amounts of money were not readily available to anyone, including the manager.
 This is accomplished by using a time-delay feature on a safe that requires a waiting period of say 10-20 minutes before it can be opened.

 It is well settled that most robbers won’t wait around for 10-20 minutes for a time-delayed safe to unlock.
 This fact should be communicated to all employees and to the public by highly visible signage and the practice of dropping all large bills into a drop safe.